cponcej/awesome-tech/docs/linux-microsoft.md

 - Want to see whether there was an error after executing a command but no error message was displayed? $? shows the exit status.
 Try

 		echo $?

+- Want to see disks attached to Linux server?
+Try

+		lsscsi

 ![largest open files](images/largest_open_files.png)